AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 >[!ENDSHADEBOX]

 ## Create calculated metrics

-Calculated metrics allow you to easily see how metrics relate to each other using simple operators or statistical functions.
+Calculated metrics allow you to easily see how metrics relate to each other, using simple operators or statistical functions.

 There are several ways to create calculated metrics.
 The method you choose determines whether the calculated metric is available from the component list across all projects, or only in the project where it was created.